-Misconduct (whether occurring prior to, during or after the HPAT-Ulster test) means any unacceptable conduct or any conduct that might result in unfairness or inaccurate results such as, without limitation:
+Misconduct (whether occurring prior to, during or after the HPAT-Ulster test session) means any unacceptable conduct or any conduct that might result in unfairness or inaccurate results such as, without limitation:

-- failure to follow test supervisor’s instructions at all times
+- failure to follow test proctor’s instructions at all times

 - giving or receiving assistance during the test